Articles in this section

 Including the compiled TS

-Whenever you build the application, the “scripts/app.ts” file is compiled, and the result is copied in “wwwroot/js/app.js”.
+Whenever you build the application, the “scripts/app.ts” file is compiled, and the result is copied into “wwwroot/js/app.js”.
 The “wwwroot/js/app.js” will be included in “Views/Shared/_Layout.cshtml”.

 <script src="~/lib/jquery/dist/jquery.min.js"></script>